matolks/222-levels/README.md

 # 222 Levels

-222 Levels is an in-progress Flutter mobile game built with Firebase.
-The game is designed around a 222-level progression system divided into multiple gameplay sections, where each section introduces different mechanics, difficulty models, and progression rules.
+222 Levels is an in-progress Flutter mobile game built around one objective: clear all 222 levels before anyone else.

-The project focuses on scalable mobile architecture, competitive progression design, authentication systems, cloud-backed state management, and ad-supported monetization.
+The game uses Firebase for cloud-backed progress, Hive for local gameplay state, and AdMob interstitials as part of the failure loop.
+Each section introduces different mechanics, difficulty rules, and penalties, making progression feel competitive rather than passive.

 ---